(For the first page of this review of Copper Creek Villas, see this.)

 THE VILLAS AT DISNEY’S COPPER CREEK VILLAS

-Copper Creek Villas, the new Disney Vacation Club offering that has taken over a wing at Disney’s Wilderness Lodge, has opened, and we checked into a One Bedroom Villa a couple of days after they opened.
+Copper Creek Villas, a newer Disney Vacation Club offering that took over a wing at Disney’s Wilderness Lodge, opened in 2017, and we checked into a One Bedroom Villa a couple of days after they opened.
 (For a similar photo tour of a Copper Creek Studio, see this.)

 This photo tour covers the living/dining/kitchen space of a Copper Creek Villa.
 The living/dining/kitchen space, and the master bedroom and baths, are the same in both One and Two Bedroom Copper Creek Villas.